ReneGreblicki/Inside-the-Data-Job-Market-Skills-Salaries-and-Hiring-Trends/README.md

 ## 📈 Method

-To compare skill demand with compensation, I created a combined PivotChart displaying:
+To compare skill demand with compensation a combined PivotChart was created, displaying:

 - 💰 Median Salary by Skill
 - 👍 Skill Occurrence Rate Across Job Postings

-This allowed me to identify both highly compensated and highly demanded skills.
+This allowed for indentification of highly compensated and highly demanded skills.

 ## 💡 Key Findings